 You'll love the old fashioned rhubarb pie recipes that Mom used when the rhubarb was ripe and in season.
-These pies with the sweet yet tangy flavor of rhubarb are easy to make and taste absolutely delicious.
+These dessert pies with the sweet and tangy flavor of rhubarb are easy to make and taste absolutely delicious.

 Mom's Recipe Scrapbooks (c.
 1920s)